scikit-hep/scikit-hep.github.io/pages/developers/gha_wheels.md

 `CIBW_BUILD` to select the platforms you want to build for - see the [docs here][cibw custom] for all the identifiers.
 Note that the ARM and other alternative architectures need support from the CI, (so basically Travis for now) to run.
+Windows Python 3.5 seems to be buggy in PEP 517 support.

 You can also select different base images (the *default* is manylinux2010).
 If you want manylinux1, just do: